Disability Insurance by CEG Life Insurance Services

 Based on past history, the Social Security Administration estimates that 25% of current 20 year olds will suffer some manner of disability that will render them unable to work before reaching the age of 67.
 In most situations, a short-term disability that disrupts the household income would create a financial hardship.
 A long-term disability can be financially devastating without a solid plan in place that would replace those lost wages.

-Disability Insurance gives you tax-free income you need to maintain your household and continue providing for yourself and your family.
-Use the money as you see fit for things such as:
+Disability Insurance gives you tax-free income in the form of a regular monthly paycheck to help you maintain your current lifestyle and continue providing for yourself and your family no matter how long you are out of work.
+This money can be used as you see fit for expenses such as:

 - Any other needs or wants